Mersive-Technologies/solstice-active-routing-samples/README.md

 # Introduction

-These are some examples of using the Solstice Active Routing API using Python.
+These are some examples of using the Solstice Active Routing API using Python and SimplSharp.

 # Pre-requisites